-High throughput tasks gives a little bit away by its name only, doesn’t it?
-Well, it can be characterized by the tasks wherein you need large amount of processing power for extended amount of time.
+High throughput tasks give a little bit away by its name only, doesn’t it?
+Well, it can be characterized by the tasks wherein you need a large amount of processing power for an extended amount of time.

 Time can vary from few months to years.
-So to accomplish these tasks, there is a need of high throughput supercomputing.
+So to accomplish these tasks, there is a need for high throughput supercomputing.

 Also, Rolls-Royce, a British aerospace and aviation firm, is one of the first companies to join this collaborative supercomputing initiative.

 So these were a few applications of grid computing.
-Now let me take you to a tour on how some industries are applying grid computing.
+Now let me take you to a tour of how some industries are applying grid computing.